 Spend 2 or 3 days focusing on each challenge, while learning more about yourself.

-1. First Challenge – Stop Negative Thoughts
+Self-Esteem Challenge #1.
+Stop Negative Thoughts

 This first challenge revolves around negative self-talk.